 Maximize Your Retirement Savings

 Before you begin planning for early retirement, ensure you have built a budget and emergency fund.
 Damaryan recommends amassing enough funds to cover three to six months of expenses in case of emergency.

 Once you have those things in place, she said, "then you can start thinking about retirement."
 In fact, your budget, along with rent, utilities, groceries and other expenses, should include a line for paying yourself, according to Damaryan, who advocates the "pay yourself first" concept and putting at least 10% of your income, if not more, away into retirement savings.

 If your company offers a 401(k) retirement plan, opt in and start participating as soon as possible, making sure you are contributing enough to get the maximum employer match.

 Whether you stow money in a bank account or a retirement plan like a 401(k), time allows you to supercharge your savings through compounding — earning interest or investment returns on both the funds you deposited and the interest or gains themselves.
-It's very difficult to save a large amount of money later in life, when you are playing catch up, Wolberg noted.
-“It's really so important to start early."
+It's very difficult to save a large amount of money later in life, when you are playing catch up, Damaryan noted.
+“It's really important to start early."